Q: I haven’t done a triathlon yet. Can I join?

 Q: How much does a year’s membership cost?

-A: Membership is for a full year (February 1st to January 31st) costs £35 for full adult membership.
-There are three other categories: £25 for students in full time education, £20 for juniors age 16 and under (age as at 31st December), and £100 for a family with 2 adults and 2+ children.
+A: Membership is for a full year (February 1st to January 31st) costs £38 for full adult membership.
+There are two other categories: £27 for students in full time education, £22 for juniors age 16 and under (age as at 31st December).

 Q: It’s the middle of the year; do I get a membership discount?